Threemilestone Pre-School CIO

 We have a good reputation for dealing with children at key transition points and with parental consent, meetings are held with school or another provider to ensure our knowledge and continuity of care is cascaded to the new setting.
 Activities are planned to prepare children for school life, such as changing for PE.
 Regular visits from teaching staff and visits by pre-school staff to school on 'errands' is all part of our successful transition programme.

 - Specialist skills or training our staff have

 All staff Makaton trained and the Senco team have received PECS training.
 Staff have wide experience of dealing with Special Needs.
 We have experience in preparing Educational Health Care Plans and supporting documentation.
 We have three members of staff who have undertaken 'Lead Professional' Training and who have experience of the 'Team Around the Child' meetings.
 We have received specialist medical training in identified areas.

 - Support we offer regarding children's health and well-being

 We are committed to ensuring that children have access to healthy food during their time at the preschool.
-As part of this commitment the setting is part of the Nipper's Nutrition Programme, a Cornwall Council iniaited project, to encourage children to live a healthy lifestyle, therefore giving them the best start in life.
+As part of this commitment the setting is part of the Healthy Under 5's Programme, a Cornwall Council iniaited project, to encourage children to live a healthy lifestyle, therefore giving them the best start in life.
 Our current Food & Drink Policy together with our Snack Menu is published on our web site together with a link to Change4life providing information on healthy recipes and activities.